AndrewShamrey/AndrewShamrey/README.md

 I'm Andrei Shamrei, a software engineer based in Tbilisi, Georgia.
 I am a JavaScript Backend Developer with a focus on results and development, through deep knowledge in technologies, building effective processes and communication on a project.

-In general, my technical experience is about two years of commercial software development on technologies such as TypeScript, Node.js, AWS, Serverless, React, Redux.

-Primary skill - **Development of serverless applications in NodeJS.**
+Primary skill - **Development of Serverless applications in NodeJS with AWS**

  - Experience in developing applications using JS, React, Redux, TypeScript.
 REST API development using Express.
  - Writing API-, Unit- and Contract tests for different applications.
  - HTML/CSS cross-browser development.
 Responsive design.
  - Basic knowledges in React Native development.
- - Development of projects for corporate networks using Cisco IOS.
  - Team supervision and setuping development methodologies.

 <div align="center">